mithom/streamlabs_chatbot_easy_counters/README.txt

 * [Billie_bob](http://www.twitch.tv/billie_bob)

 ### changelog:
+v 1.2.0: ability to change message from specific counters

+v 1.1.1: added custom message for when counter does not exists
+         bugfix for problem with 'getUserChangePermissionGlobal' setting

 v 1.1.0: added custom messages for commands that users can use

 v 1.0.1: added custom command names & file sync